PhracturedBlue/ESP8266MQTTMesh/README.md

 Self-assembling mesh network built around the MQTT protocol for the ESP8266 with OTA support

 ## Overview
-Provide a library that can build a mesh network between ESP8266 devices that will allow all nodes to communicate with an MQTT broker.
+This code provides a library that can build a mesh network between ESP8266 devices that will allow all nodes to communicate with an MQTT broker.
 At least one node must be able to see a wiFi router, and there must me a host on the WiFi network running the MQTT broker.
 Nodes cannot (generally) communicate between themselves, but instead forward all messages through the broker.
 Each node will expose a hidden AP which can be connected to from any other node on the network.
 Note:  hiding the AP does not provide any additional security, but does minimize the clutter of other WiFi clients in the area.